Cellolizard/AI-Med-Conflict-Chatbot/README.md

 ### Project

 Chatbot experiment files, possible to run chatbot from console with files in this directory.
+Test functionality implemented.
 Note: not updated to latest server version.

-### PyDial

-Local install of PyDial.

 ### Resources